 Ratatouille is a French Provençal vegetable dish that originates in Nice, France.
 The word ratatouille, according to Wikipedia, “derives from the Occitan ratatolha and is related to the French ratouiller and tatouiller, expressive forms of the verb touiller, meaning ‘to stir up.'”

 Yes!
-This dish has so many nutrient rich ingredients, it’s hard to know where to start!
-First, you have all the vitamins, minerals fiber and antioxidants from the vegetables.
-Then there’s the heart healthy olive oil, plus the sulfur compounds from the onions and garlic which may help lower the risk for certain types of cancer.
+This Disney ratatouille inspired dish has so many nutrient-rich ingredients, it’s hard to know where to start!
+First, you have all the vitamins, minerals fiber, and antioxidants from the vegetables.
+Then there’s the heart-healthy olive oil, plus the sulfur compounds from the onions and garlic which may help lower the risk for certain types of cancer.